fylein/netsuite-sdk-py/README.md

 # Get a specific object
 nc.currencies.get(internalId='1')

-# Post operation is only supported on vendor_bills, expense_reports and journal_entries currently (see tests on how to construct vendor bill, expense report and journal entry)
+# Post operation is only supported on vendor_bills, expense_reports, journal_entries and vendor_payments currently (see tests on how to construct vendor bill, expense report and journal entry)
 vb = {...}
 nc.vendor_bills.post(vb)